Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: Simulation Results

 \subsection{Baseline Methods}

 We explain the baseline methods, other than the proposed methods.
 Note that since contention and interference are not measured from the network, the Markov models can hardly estimate the STA QoS.
 Additionally, the GNN models can hardly provide useful slot assignment decisions in graph-coloring-structured problems based on previous observations in \cite{gu2024graph} and justifications in \cite{xu2018how,loukas2019what}.
-Thus, we compare the remaining approaches reviewed in Section \ref{subsec:related_works}, including heuristic graph models and the NGM with PG or DPG.
+Thus, we compare the remaining approaches reviewed in Section \ref{subsec:related_works}, including human intuition-based graph models and the IGL with PG or DPG.
 Their detailed implementations are explained as follows.